0x2f-bin-0x2f-sh/ART---A-Radio-Telescope/README.md

 <img width="728" alt="image" src="https://user-images.githubusercontent.com/49762827/169141110-a27029a9-96b4-4112-aed5-f5de9e2155a9.png">

 Analysing the two results, this is correct.
-The large peak on the left hand side up to approximately -52 dB Hz<sup>-1</sup> coincides with the peak at -70 dB Hz<sup>-1</sup> (frequency is approximately 1 419 900 kHz).
+The large peak on the left hand side reaches approximately -52 dB Hz<sup>-1</sup>, this coincides with the peak from my script at -70 dB Hz<sup>-1</sup> (frequency is approximately 1 419 900 kHz).

 #### REFERENCES